 Economist Rajeev Darolia and his colleagues sent out 8,914 fictitious resumes and waited to see if they received a response.
 They were interested in whether attending a for-profit college actually enhanced job opportunities, as ads for such schools claim, so they varied the level of education on the resumes and whether the applicant attended a for-profit or community college.

 It turns out that employers evaluate applicants who attended two-year community colleges and those who attended for-profit colleges about equally.
 Community colleges, in other words, open just as many doors to possibility as for-profit ones.

 Darolia and his colleagues then tested whether employers displayed a preference for applicants who went to for-profit colleges versus applicants with no college at all.
 They didn’t.
 Employers treated people with high school diplomas and coursework at for-profit colleges equivalently.

-Being economists, they staidly conclude that enrolling in a for-profit college is a bad investment.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter, Facebook, and Instagram.
+Being economists, they staidly conclude that enrolling in a for-profit college is a bad investment.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.